Find Affordable College Courses

 112 Yearly Graduations

 Grand Canyon University is the 20th most popular school in the nation for students seeking a master's degree in general public health.
 Roughly 103,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $16,401 per year, while in-state graduate students, on average, pay $10,621 per year.
-For the 2020-2021 academic year, 112 master's degrees were handed out to general public health majors at Grand Canyon University.
-Around 63% of these students were from an underrepresented racial-ethnic group, and 81% were women.
+The average in-state tuition for full-time undergraduates is $16,390 per year, while in-state graduate students, on average, pay $10,138 per year.
+During the most recent year for which we have data, 112 people received their master's degree in general public health from Grand Canyon University.
+Around 67% of these students were from an underrepresented racial-ethnic group, and 82% were women.

 Below are some popular majors that are similar to general public health that offer master’s degrees.